AlinCqe/tech-check/README.md

     file.write(script["src"] + "\n")
 ```

-And then made a very vage verification of how many techs i could find here, by promPting the file to chat gpt
+And then made a very vague verification of how many techs i could find here, by prompting the file to chat gpt
 and i got around 200 techs, incluing plugins or themes from techs

 The first solution i thouhg was with a big file, with many technologies, and a  pattern for each